PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloDirectX/hello-window.md

 **wParam** and **lParam** contain information specific to the message type.
 For example, when a **WM_LBUTTONDOWN** message arrives, **wParam** holds a series of bit flags identifying the state of the <kbd>Ctrl</kbd> and <kbd>Shift</kbd> keys and of the mouse buttons. **lParam** holds two 16-bit values identifying the location of the mouse pointer (in screen coordinates) when the click occurred.
 At that point, you have all you need to know to process the **WM_LBUTTONDOWN** message in the window procedure.
 Conventionally, **WinMain** should return the value stored in the **wParam** of the **WM_QUIT** message.

 The only criticism to the above explanation is that, unlike typical window applications, graphics applications perform the majority of their processing in between messages.
-However, **D3D12HelloWindow** is an exception as its sole purpose is to display a window on the screen (i.e., no significant graphics operations are involved).
+However, the [D3D12HelloWindow](https://github.com/microsoft/DirectX-Graphics-Samples/tree/master/Samples/Desktop/D3D12HelloWorld) sample is an exception as its sole purpose is to display a window on the screen (i.e., no significant graphics operations are involved).

 <br>